-The Bradleys Head to Chowder Bay Walk is a short but scenic walking trail on Sydney’s lower north shore, offering incredible views of Sydney Harbour.
+The Bradleys Head to Chowder Bay Walk is a short yet scenic walking trail on Sydney’s lower north shore, offering stunning views of Sydney Harbour.

-This trail forms part of the longer Taronga Zoo to Balmoral Beach walk, which is one of Sydney’s finest Harbour walking tracks.
+This trail forms part of the longer Taronga Zoo to Balmoral Beach Walk, one of Sydney’s finest Harbour trails.

-In this article, we will share the highlights of this enjoyable walking track to Chowder Bay, including pictures and a map.
+In this article, we’ll share the many highlights of this walk.

 Bradleys Head to Chowder Bay | |